Discover Who You Are and Build Your Personal Brand

 Here in the Graduate Education Office at the School of Medicine, we see the importance of developing our trainees not just in their academic studies but also in the development of trainees as professionals, strengthening their soft skills (leadership, teamwork, communication, emotional intelligence, etc.) that are vital in whatever career path they choose post-graduation.
-This seminar series is the combination of what was formerly known as Career Opportunities for Trainee Series (COTS), The Professional Enrichment for Trainee Series (PETS) and The Pre-Professional Health Seminar Series.
-This series incorporates a wide range intended to meet the needs of our School of Medicine master’s and doctoral students as well as our postdocs.
+This series incorporates a wide range of careers and topics intended to meet the needs of our School of Medicine master’s and doctoral students as well as our postdocs.
 The content of this series provides the following opportunities aimed at our trainee’s personal career growth and professional development:

 - Introduce career paths that are available to biomedical graduates; Local, regional and national leaders are invited to speak on career trajectories, daily activities, additional training needed to enter this career path while investigating affordances and limitations to varied career paths.
 Sessions culminate in networking opportunities with speakers in an informal setting.

 - Develop core competencies of leadership, entrepreneurship, communication skills, appreciative inquiry, emotional intelligence, teamwork and other key areas necessary for our trainee’s professional development.

 This series was designed to provide workshops and seminars for individuals that are planning to go to medical school, dental school or other allied health professions.
 This series is geared towards better preparing our students for the application process and making this process less intimidating in order to optimize their application experience, yielding successful results.

 MGRD 425: Leadership and Professional Development Skills for Biomedical Sciences